 The total field reserves are estimated to exceed one trillion cubic feet of gas and condensates (about 230 million barrels of oil equivalent).

-The two fields together are expected to produce 14 million cubic metres of gas and condensate per day at peak production rate.
+The two fields together are expected to produce 14 million cubic metres of gas and condensate a day at a peak production rate.

-The field will be developed as a long subsea tie-back to the new gas processing terminal (Shetland Gas Plant) that will be built at Sullom Voe, about 100km from the field.
+The field was developed as a long subsea tie-back to the new gas processing terminal (Shetland Gas Plant) that was built at Sullom Voe, about 100km from the field.
 The development plan was approved in March 2010.

 Appraisal drilling on the Laggan field was completed in 2004.
 Two appraisal wells were completed in 2004 and one of them (2006/4AZ) recorded a flow rate of 37.8 million cubic feet (mcf) of gas per day.